jfrogren/old-bibnotes/lawrence2004housing.md

 ## Academics, professionals and politicians have created conceptual and institutional barriers
 >"In order to promote more eﬀective links between scientists and professional
->practitioners it is necessary to build bridges between researchers in diﬀerent dis-
+>practitioners it is necessary to build bridges between researchers in diﬀerent disciplines,
->ciplines, and then between them, decision-makers and lay-people.
+>and then between them, decision-makers and lay-people.
 At the outset it is
->noteworthy that there appears to be no methodological reasons for this lack of col-
->laboration.
-Nonetheless, academics, professionals and politicians have created con-
->ceptual and institutional barriers that hinder eﬀective partnerships.
-Some of these
->barriers will now be brieﬂy summarised:
+>noteworthy that there appears to be no methodological reasons for this lack of collaboration.
+Nonetheless, academics, professionals and politicians have created conceptual and institutional barriers that hinder eﬀective partnerships.
+Some of these barriers will now be brieﬂy summarised:

 >1.
-Conceptual barriers such as inapt analogies, metaphors and models used by aca-
+Conceptual barriers such as inapt analogies, metaphors and models used by academics
->demics and professionals who do not address the complexity of the human-
+>and professionals who do not address the complexity of the human-made environment but
->made environment but promote rational, utilitarian approaches to interpret the
->layout, use and management of residential environments.
+>promote rational, utilitarian approaches to interpret the layout, use and management of
+>residential environments.

 >2.
 Institutional barriers stemming from the professionalisation, the segmentation
 >and the bureaucratisation of expertise and knowledge, by which ‘‘experts’’ apply